shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-video-error-report.md

     a.
 Or, from the Publishers top menu, click on Prebid Server **Premium \> Analytics \> Prebid Server Analytics**.
 1. Select the relevant report from the list.
 The  **Report** screen shows the available filters, dimensions, and delivery options for the report.
 The selections you make here will determine what report data is delivered to you, and how.

-    a. > [!IMPORTANT]
+    > [!IMPORTANT]
-    b. > For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).
+    > For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).

 1. Select the relevant filters to limit the data displayed to just the information you want.
 For example, rather than running a report that
     a. shows impressions for all inventory sources, you may want to list results for just a select few.
 When you select a filter (by clicking